Chaos magic: Development and spread (1982–1994)

 New chaos magic groups emerged in the early 1980s – at first, located in Yorkshire, where both Sherwin and Carroll were living.
-The early scene was focused on a shop in Leeds called The Sorceror's Apprentice, owned by Chris Bray.
-Bray also published a magazine called The Lamp of Thoth, which published articles on chaos magic, and his Sorceror's Apprentice Press re-released both Liber Null and The Book of Results, as well as issuing Psychonaut and The Theatre of Magic.
+The early scene was focused on a shop in Leeds called The Sorcerer's Apprentice, owned by Chris Bray.
+Bray also published a magazine called The Lamp of Thoth, which published articles on chaos magic, and his Sorcerer's Apprentice Press re-released both Liber Null and The Book of Results, as well as issuing Psychonaut and The Theatre of Magic.
 The "short-lived" Circle of Chaos, which included Dave Lee, was formed in 1982.
 The rituals of this group were published by Paula Pagani as The Cardinal Rites of Chaos in 1985.

 Ralph Tegtmeier (Frater U∴D∴), who ran a bookshop in Germany and was already practicing his own brand of "ice magick", translated Liber Null into German.
 Tegtmeier was inducted into the IOT in the mid-1980s, and later established the German section of the order.

 As chaos magic spread, people from outside Carroll and Sherwin's circle began publishing on the topic.
 Phil Hine, along with Julian Wilde and Joel Biroco, published a number of books on the subject that were particularly influential in spreading chaos magic techniques via the internet.

 In 1981, Genesis P-Orridge established Thee Temple ov Psychick Youth (TOPY).
 P-Orridge had studied magic under William S. Burroughs and Brion Gysin in the 1970s, and was also influenced by Aleister Crowley and Austin Osman Spare, as well as the psychedelic movement.
 TOPY practiced chaos magic alongside their other activities, and helped raise awareness of chaos magic in subcultures like the Acid house and Industrial music scenes.
 Along with being an influence on P-Orridge, Burroughs was himself inducted into the IOT in the early 1990s.